 - Most people have suggested buying an aquarium or tank of 10 gallons (38 liters).
 Also, it’ll be better if you buy a bigger tank.
 Because it can provide enough space to hide and play for newts.

-If you are looking for a good starter kit, I’ll strongly recommend the Marina LED 20 Gallon Tank Kit.
+If you are looking for a good starter kit, I’ll strongly recommend the Marina LED 20 Gallon Aquarium Kit.
 With this kit, you’ll get almost everything you need to set up the newt tank including clip-on filter and LED light.

 2. Make An Accurate Ratio Of Water To Land